Weekly Reflection Questions 4 (due the week of September 24th) - Answer all questions listed.

 - How are the two terms similar and different for you?

-- What are some experiences or outcomes you hope to have at LC, related to diversity and inclusion, before you graduate to better prepare you for the global society we live in today?
+- What are some experiences or outcomes you hope to have at Lynchburg, related to diversity and inclusion, before you graduate to better prepare you for the global society we live in today?

-- After meeting with your advisor to review your CSI and/or Check-in: What are you thinking about LC?
+- After meeting with your advisor to review your CSI and Check-in: What are you thinking about Lynchburg?
 How do you think things are going so far?
 What did you learn about yourself from the conversation?
 Based on the conversation with your advisor, what are two things you will work on this semester and why?
+Remember to be specific and provide yourself a measurable outcome to know if you have successfully achieved that task/objective.

 - Many individuals talk about the infamous "Freshman 15," referring to the average amount of weight a new student might gain during their first year of college.
 Describe some of the ways in which you plan to maintain a healthy lifestyle during your first year, as well as some of the resources you believe are available on campus to help achieve your healthy goals.